muckitymuck/OpenAI-Mystery-Generator/README.md

 # OpenAI Mystery Generator

-This project is a web application that uses OpenAI's GPT-3 API to generate mystery scenes in the style of Arthur Conan Doyle, Agatha Christie, H.P.
-Lovecraft, or Raymond Chandler.
+This project is a web application that uses OpenAI's GPT-3 API to generate mystery scenes in the style of Arthur Conan Doyle, Agatha Christie, or Raymond Chandler.

 ## Technology